VadimBrodsky/blackjack/readme.md

-# Command Line BlackJack Game in Ruby
+# Command Line BlackJack Game in Ruby - OO Version

 Created for an assignment as part of the Intro to Ruby course on [Tealeaf Academy](https://www.gotealeaf.com/).
 This version uses procedural Ruby code.